Talk to a Counsellor IPM/BBA: +91 : +91 72400-80088 | CUET: +91 76655-64455 | CAT/MBA: +91 72400-13723

 9. Psychology in Everyday Life

-Unit II: Methods of Enquiry in Psychology1.
+Unit II: Methods of Enquiry in Psychology 1.
 Introduction

 2. Goals of Psychological Enquiry: Steps in Conducting Scientific Research, Alternative Paradigms of Research